 (v) Increased turbidity by 20 NTU or less over background.

-(c) The selected magnitude under (2)(a) or (b) may be increased one level if the violation:
+(c) The selected magnitude under (2)(a) or (b) may be increased one or more levels if the violation:

-(i) Occurred in a water body that is water-quality limited (listed on the most current 303(d) list) and the discharge is the same pollutant for which the water body is listed;
+(i) Occurred in a water body that is water quality limited (listed on the most current 303(d) list) and the discharge is the same pollutant for which the water body is listed;

 (ii) Depressed oxygen levels or increased turbidity and/or sedimentation in a stream in which salmonids may be rearing or spawning as indicated by the beneficial use maps available at OAR 340-041-0101 through 0340;

-(iii) Violated a bacteria standard either in shell-fish growing waters or during the period from June 1 through September 30; or
+(iii) Violated a bacteria standard either in shellfish growing waters or during the period from June 1 through September 30; or

 (iv) Resulted in a documented fish or wildlife kill.

-(3) Magnitudes for selected violations pertaining to Solid Waste will be determined as follows
+(3) Magnitudes for selected Solid Waste violations will be determined as follows:

-if sufficient information is reasonably available to the department to make a determination:

-(a) Operating a solid waste disposal facility without a permit:
+(a) Operating a solid waste disposal facility without a permit or disposing of solid waste at an unpermitted site:

 (A) Major -- The volume of material disposed of exceeds 400 cubic yards;